States Are Starting to Reopen Amid the Coronavirus Pandemic. Here Are Their Plans.

 WHEN

-Alabama Gov. Kay Ivey allowed the state’s stay-at-home order to expire on April 30, and her amended safer-at-home order took effect May 11.
+- Alabama Gov. Kay Ivey allowed the state’s stay-at-home order to expire on April 30, and her amended safer-at-home order took effect on May 11.

 WHAT’S OPEN